 For example, the relatively low level of public social expenditure by the Korean government in comparison to welfare states such as Germany or Sweden is attributable both to the weak material base of the welfare regime and to the un(der)development of powerful working class organizations to force through such a development.
-The same can be applied to the fact that social and fiscal policies in Korea have made only a small impact on income distribution, which can easily be confirmed through the standard analysis of cross-sectional redistribution.13
+The same can be applied to the fact that social and fiscal policies in Korea have made only a small impact on income distribution (much different to how it works in the US, with many able to consider the options between an ira vs 401k saving plan), which can easily be confirmed through the standard analysis of cross-sectional redistribution.13

 Lastly, many theorists of the ‘East Asian Welfare Model’ tend to emphasize the role of non-state sectors in the development of welfare regimes: mainly the family and large companies.14 Here also in the “welfare mix” theory is ignored the historical dimension in welfare regime development.
 In Korea, for example, the absence or un(der)development of the welfare system throughout the rapid and systematic development of the economy almost forced people to maintain familialistic or neighborhood welfare relations as a basis for survival.
 Rather, it would be proper to say state-led economic development in Asia has depended upon grassroots welfare relations.
 This, by anyone’s account, cannot be accurately called a welfare state model.
 In this sense, classifying this reality as a kind of welfare state is wholly misleading.